gianlucag/TinyPHP/README.md

 Routing in TinyPHP is done by matching a URL pattern with a php script (the controller).

+## RegisterRoute

+Match a URL pattern with a php controller.

 ```php
 TinyPHP::RegisterRoute("/login", "html/login.php");
 ```